Servo Motor Repair

 Some servo motor problems occur for common, easy-to-fix reasons.
-Servo motors also typically sound an alarm to signal something isn’t right, so you’ll often have a clear indication of trouble even if you don’t know what the problem is.
-If you hear an alarm or your servo motor doesn’t seem to be performing the way it should, you can troubleshoot to uncover the issue.
+Servo motors also typically trigger an alarm to signal something isn’t right, so you’ll often have a clear indication of trouble even if you don’t know what the problem is.
+If you see an alarm or your servo motor doesn’t seem to be performing the way it should, you can troubleshoot to uncover the issue.

 Keep in mind that servo motors are complex machines.
 Your team will need to have expertise with electromechanics, actuators, and voltmeter and ohmmeter use.
 If you’re unsure how to proceed, it’s best to let professionals handle the troubleshooting quickly, thoroughly and safely.

 Below is a short guide to troubleshooting problems with your servo motor:

 1. Check for and Prevent Overheating

 Overheating is a common reason for failure in servo motors, especially when they have been running for a while.
 Overheating is particularly common in the summer, but it can occur in the winter too.
 It is particularly common in older machines where the components are beginning to wear down.

 Most servo motors have failsafes that shut them down automatically when they reach a dangerously high temperature.
 But overheating can still cause damage and necessitate repairs.

 Your company can take a few different steps to prevent overheating:

 - Regulate the temperature: Climate control in your facility is essential for ensuring your machines’ high performance and longevity.